LisbonLisboaPortugal.com

 Padrão dos Descobrimentos Lisbon

-Sights of the tour: 1) Southern Doorway (Mosteiro dos Jeronimos) 2) Igreja Santa Maria de Belém 3) Mosteiro dos Jeronimos 4) Jardim da Praça do Império 5) Padrão dos Descobrimentos 6) Farol de Belém (Old Belem Lighthouse) 7) Torre de Belém 8) Monumento aos Combatentes do Ultramar 9) Centro Cultural de Belém 10) Pastéis de Belém 11) Palácio Nacional de Belém 12) Jardim Afonso de Albuquerque 13) Jardim Botânico Tropical
+Sights of the tour: 1) Southern Doorway (Mosteiro dos Jerónimos) 2) Igreja Santa María de Belém 3) Mosteiro dos Jerónimos 4) Jardim da Praça do Império 5) Padrão dos Descobrimentos 6) Farol de Belém 7) Torre de Belém 8) Monumento aos Combatentes do Ultramar 9) Centro Cultural de Belém 10) Pastéis de Belém 11) Palácio Nacional de Belém 12) Jardim Afonso de Albuquerque 13) Jardim Botânico Tropical

 Getting the most from Belém

-There will always be a long queue for the Mosteiro dos Jeronimos, but there is rarely a queue for the Igreja Santa Maria de Belém, the church which is attached to the monastery.
-Inside the church is the tomb of King Manuel I and Vasco da Gama, along with beautiful examples of Manueline stone carvings.
-Best of all, the church is free to visit.
-The entrance to the church is via the Western doorway, next to the queue to enter the monastery.
+Skip the monastery queue, visit the church instead.
+There will always be a long queue for the Mosteiro dos Jerónimos, but there is rarely one for the Igreja Santa María de Belém, the church attached to the monastery.
+Inside are the tombs of King Manuel I and Vasco da Gama, along with beautiful examples of Manueline stone carvings, and it is free to enter.
+The entrance is via the western doorway, right next to the queue for the monastery.

-The finest stone carvings of the Mosteiro dos Jeronimos surround the exterior of the southern doorway into the Igreja Santa Maria de Belém.
-These can be viewed from the outside, with no need to queue or pay an admission fee.
+The southern doorway is the real highlight.
+The finest stone carvings of the Mosteiro dos Jerónimos surround the exterior of the southern doorway.
+These can be admired from the outside with no need to queue or pay.

 torre belem queue Lisbon

-The best photo of the Torre de Belem is from the outside, and there is not much more to see by entering it.
+The best photos of the Torre de Belém are from the outside, as there is not much more to see by entering it

-The walk between the Padrão dos Descobrimentos and the Torre de Belém is incredibly scenic, but again may be very crowded.
-If you’d prefer a more peaceful stroll, head eastwards from the Doca de Belém and ferry terminal to the MAAT museum.
-There is a scenic viewpoint on the roof of the MAAT museum, which is free to climb up to.
+Walk east for a quieter riverside stroll.
+The promenade between the Padrão dos Descobrimentos and the Torre de Belém is scenic but often packed.
+For something calmer, head east from the ferry terminal towards the MAAT museum.
+The viewpoint on the roof of the MAAT is free and rarely crowded.

 MAAT view point Lisbon